The Intersection of PR and GEO - Agenda

 THEMES

-Understanding the sources of misinformation for your brand
+• How to understand the sources of misinformation for your brand

-What should your GEO misinformation tech stack include?
+• What should your GEO misinformation tech stack include?

-Using technology to counter misinformation on LLMs
+• How you can use technology to counter misinformation

 16:30